viviemXD/webrtc-screen-share/README.md

 ####  Setup prerequesites

-- Install Node.js  and  socket.io (npm install socket.io)
+- Install Node.js  and  WebSocket(sudo npm install websocket)

 ####  Server Steps (Works on Linux and MacOS so far)

 - clone this repo to your machine, does not need to be to a web server
-- Edit index.html (insert this machines ip addres in two places)

 - Generate keys unless you have real ones, run these commands in the same folder as app.js
   -  openssl genrsa -out webrtcwwsocket-key.pem 1024